In This Article

 - Hyperthermia (elevated body temperature)

-This a list of side effects that can appear after chronic methamphetamine use:
+This is a list of side effects that can appear after chronic methamphetamine use:

 - Extreme weight loss